developer-zebra/developer-zebra-site/src/emdk-for-android/6-9/guide/about/index.md

 ## Overview

 EMDK for Android is an extension for the Android Studio IDE that provides developers with a comprehensive set of tools to easily create powerful line-of-business applications for Zebra Android devices.
-EMDK for Android includes class libraries, sample applications with source code, and all associated documentation to help applications take full advantage of the power of Zebra devices.
+EMDK for Android includes class libraries, sample applications with source code and all associated documentation to help applications take full advantage of the power of Zebra devices.

 EMDK for Android also inserts exclusive Profile Manager technology within the the IDE, providing a GUI-based development tool for configuring Zebra devices.
-This allows developers to write fewer lines of code, produce fewer errors, and reduce overall development time and effort.
+This allows developers to write fewer lines of code, produce fewer errors and reduce overall development time and effort.

 ## Requirements
-The following software must be installed prior to using the EMDK for Android.
+The following software must be installed prior to using the EMDK for Android:

 **Windows**:
-* Microsoft Windows 7 (32-bit and 64-bit)  or Microsoft&copy; Windows 8 (32-bit and 64-bit) or Microsoft&copy; Windows 8.1 (32-bit and 64-bit)
+* Microsoft Windows 7, Windows 8/8.1 (32- or 64-bit)
 * Java Development Kit (JDK) v7u45 or higher
 * Android Studio v2.x or higher

 **Mac OS X**:
-* Yosemite (10.10.x) | (64-bit)  or El Capitan (10.11.x) | (64-bit)
+* Yosemite 10.10.x or El Capitan 10.11.x (64-bit)
 * Java for OS X 2014-10x or higher
 * Java Development Kit (JDK) v7u75 or higher